fw4spl-org/fw4spl-doc/CMake/src/introduction.rst

  set( DEPENDENCIES fwCamp fwCom fwCore fwMath fwMemory fwTools ) set( REQUIREMENTS  )

+NAME:
-- NAME: Name of the target
+    Name of the target

+VERSION:
-- VERSION: Version of the target
+    Version of the target

-- TYPE: Type of the target (can be library, bundle or executable)
+TYPE:
+    Define the type of the target:

+    - APP for an "Application"
+    - BUNDLE for "bundle"
+    - LIBRARY for a "library"
+    - EXECUTABLE for an executable

+DEPENDENCIES:
-- DEPENDENCIES: Link the target with the given libraries (see `target_link_libraries <http://www.cmake.org/cmake/help/v3.0/command/target_link_libraries.html?highlight=target_link_libraries>`_ )
+    Link the target with the given libraries (see `target_link_libraries <http://www.cmake.org/cmake/help/v3.0/command/target_link_libraries.html?highlight=target_link_libraries>`_ ).
+    The DEPENDENCIES should contain only "library".

+REQUIREMENTS:
-- REQUIREMENTS: Ensure that the depends are build before target (see `add_dependencies <http://www.cmake.org/cmake/help/v3.0/command/add_dependencies.html?highlight=add_dependencies>`_ )
+    Ensure that the depends are build before target (see `add_dependencies <http://www.cmake.org/cmake/help/v3.0/command/add_dependencies.html?highlight=add_dependencies>`_ ).
+    The REQUIREMENTS should contain only "bundles".